Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzSqlDatabase.md

 ### Rename
 ```
-Set-AzureRmSqlDatabase [-DatabaseName] <String> -NewName <String> [-AsJob] [-ServerName] <String>
+Set-AzSqlDatabase [-DatabaseName] <String> -NewName <String> [-AsJob] [-ServerName] <String>
  [-ResourceGroupName] <String> [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Set-AzureRmSqlDatabase** cmdlet sets properties for a database in Azure SQL Database.
+The **Set-AzSqlDatabase** cmdlet sets properties for a database in Azure SQL Database.
 This cmdlet can modify the service tier (*Edition*), performance level (*RequestedServiceObjectiveName*), and storage max size (*MaxSizeBytes*) for the database.
 In addition, you can specify the *ElasticPoolName* parameter to move a database into an elastic pool.
 If a database is already in an elastic pool, you can use the *RequestedServiceObjectiveName* parameter to move the database out of an elastic pool and into a performance level for single databases.

 ## EXAMPLES

 ### Example 1: Update a database to a Standard S2 database
 ```
-PS C:\>Set-AzureRmSqlDatabase -ResourceGroupName "ResourceGroup01" -DatabaseName "Database01" -ServerName "Server01" -Edition "Standard" -RequestedServiceObjectiveName "S2"
+PS C:\>Set-AzSqlDatabase -ResourceGroupName "ResourceGroup01" -DatabaseName "Database01" -ServerName "Server01" -Edition "Standard" -RequestedServiceObjectiveName "S2"
 ResourceGroupName             : ResourceGroup01
 ServerName                    : Server01
 DatabaseName                  : Database01